davidzhou9/Action-Button-Visualizer/README.md

 Action Button Visualizer is built using Android studio and parses the data from a local JSON styled file.
 I used a local data file as opposed to web API since I could not find a Speakable API or a news API that fit my needs.

+## Download the App

+Go here https://drive.google.com/file/d/1SFPVBtKpJjOHg011nLxcWiLX4flZgY_C/view?usp=sharing, download the APK file to your Android phone, and follow the installation process.
+You may need to change your settings in order to allow for 3rd party app installation.

 ## Screenshots of the Application

 Initial Loading Screen with Legend